giorgiberia/giorgiberia.github.io/_posts/2024-03-03-decorators.md

 So why I decided to describe parameters with tuple of a type and required string?
 Because I wanted to validate types for not only the required fields but also for the optional ones.

-let's see how this decorator is implemented.
+Let's see how this decorator is implemented.

 {% highlight Python %}